LIBERATING FOOTBALL TRAVEL

 The official Budapest Tourist Office website is extremely poor, with no hotel information or English page.

 Many hotels are convenient for the Puskás Aréna and nearby Keleti station.
 On the Kerepesi út side of the stadium, the Danubius Hotel Arena Budapest is a four-star with a pool, gym and spa.
-Slightly further away are the conference-friendly Green Hotel and, opposite each other on Cházár András utca, the spa-equipped Lion’s Garden Hotel and comfortable, budget Dominik Pánzió
+Slightly further away are the conference-friendly Green Hotel and, on Mogyoródi út, the more basic but perfectly adequate Hotel Veritas.

-The lower mid-range Royal Park Boutique Hotel and Baross City Hotel are next to Keleti, as is the recently opened Intercity, the well-known German chain of station hotels.
+The lower mid-range Royal Park Boutique Hotel and Baross City Hotel are next to Keleti, as is the more recently opened Intercity, the well-known German chain of station hotels.
 Alongside, the Golden Park occupies a prominent building long facing Keleti station.

 Round the corner onto main Rákóczi út, the Danubius Hungaria is Hungary’s largest hotel, dating back to the golden age of rail and thoroughly modernised since.